Help Your Kids Start School With The Right Shoes

 Our Certified Pedorthists are also experts in biomechanics, with thousands of hours training specifically in human kinetics, lower body biomechanics, and custom foot orthotics.
 There is no one better trained to help!

-Three important points look for when buying kids shoes:
+Wrapping it up: 3 important points to remember when buying kids shoes:

 - A narrow heel to hug the hindfoot and prevent rubbing